elylucas/nest-ngconf/Guide.md

 }
 ```

 Interceptors are a simple class that implements an `intercept` method.
 In our `intercept`, we check to make sure if the user is currently "logged in" (by seeing if they have an auth-token value in local storage, which is set by the login screen).
 If not, the request goes through without any modification.
-If there is an auth-token, we clone the original request (because requests are immutable, we need a new copy to make changes to it) and add a `Authorization` header with the auth-token for its value.
+If there is an auth-token, we clone the original request (because requests are immutable, we need a new copy to make changes to it) and add an `Authorization` header with the auth-token for its value.

 Add the new interceptor to the client's `app.module.ts` list of providers: